-If you want to get to know this crazy, hurly-burly town with the big smile but have a quiet, luxurious hotel to retreat to, you couldn’t do better than the Park Hyatt.
-Slap bang in the middle of town, walking distance from everything including the famous (infamous?)
+If you want to get to know this crazy, hurly-burly town with a big smile but have a quiet, luxurious hotel to retreat to, you couldn’t do better than the Park Hyatt.
+Slap bang in the middle of town, within walking distance from everything, including the famous (infamous?)
 Pub Street but hidden within plain white walls concealing a haven of tranquility and elegance.
 There is even a bakery shop, open to the public selling french style bread with a sing-song musical crust.

-The smallest room is 35 sqm and beautifully furnished in a modern take on Khmer style.
-All rooms are very well appointed with Nespresso machines, an effective aircon, marble bathrooms, Wi-Fi large screen TV, and everything else that spells luxury.
+The smallest room is 35 m² and beautifully furnished in a modern style of Khmer.
+All rooms are very well appointed with Nespresso machines, effective aircon, marble bathrooms, Wi-Fi large screen TV, and everything else that spells luxury.
 View rooms have a view of the courtyard and are quieter than the outward-facing rooms.
-Suites range from the 71sqm Park Suite King to the Presidential Suite.
+Suites range from the 71 m² Park Suite King to the Presidential Suite.
 Our favorite though is the Park Executive Suite – there are only four and one of them has two bedrooms.
 Each has its own courtyard and private plunge pool, which is exactly what you need when you have survived the humidity at the temples.